 Sometimes term life insurance can be more challenging to purchase if your health history is rocky.
 That is why you work with the right professional who can also find the right company and policy for you.
-Find a reputable, seasoned and independent life insurance agent who can shop your age, health and coverage needs out for mortgage and family protection.
+Find a seasoned, independent life insurance agent who can shop your age, health and coverage needs out for mortgage and family protection.
 This is how you will get the best coverage and price for your needs and obtain the peace of mind your looking for.

 As always, please feel free to leave a comment below.